aaronbrier/WSB-advice/README.md

 # WSB-advice
-A program that gives me financial advice straight from /r/wallstreetbets
+A program that gives me financial advice straight from https://www.reddit.com/r/wallstreetbets/

-Looks at all comments from some number of posts to find the stocks that have the highest sentiment value
+Looks at comments from trending posts to find the stocks that have the highest sentiment value.
+Also looks at stock tickers that have mentions of "buy" nearby

 Uses PRAW (Reddit API Wrapper) and Textblob for sentiment analysis